zammad/zammad-documentation/appendix/single-sign-on.rst

 authenticating them, and managing their sessions.

-If your IT department keeps its own user identity store (like Active Directory), Zammad’s SSO support allows you to leverage that existing auth system so that anyone with an account on your local intranet will
+If your IT department keeps its own user identity store (like Active Directory), Zammad's SSO support allows you to leverage that existing auth system so that anyone with an account on your local intranet will
 1) automatically have an account in Zammad and
 2) be able to log in with a single click.

-.. note:: If you *don’t* have this IT infrastructure but still want one-click login, see :admin-docs:`Third-Party Authentication </settings/security.html#third-party-applications>` for alternatives.
+.. note:: If you *don't* have this IT infrastructure but still want one-click login, see :admin-docs:`Third-Party Authentication </settings/security.html#third-party-applications>` for alternatives.